facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Educate yourself on key concepts: While you don't need to become a tax expert overnight, familiarizing yourself with key concepts like marginal vs. effective tax rates, tax brackets, and common deductions can help you have more productive conversations with your advisor.

-Start implementing strategies one at a time: Tax planning is not a one-and-done exercise - it's an ongoing process that requires regular attention and adjustment.
+Start implementing strategies one at a time: Planning for taxes in retirement is not a one-and-done exercise - it's an ongoing process that requires regular attention and adjustment.
 Start by implementing one or two key strategies (like maximizing your tax-advantaged accounts or optimizing your asset location), then build on your progress over time.